LKPcode/CITELY.AI/README.md

 # CITELY.AI
 ---
 Citely.ai is a SaaS platform designed to enhance the research process for students and researchers by utilizing the capabilities of advanced Large Language Models like ChatGPT.
-The platform aims to streamline the management of extensive research data, facilitating easier comprehension, organization, and discovery of new scientific knowledge.
+We aim to streamline the management of extensive research data, facilitating easier comprehension, organization, and discovery of new scientific knowledge.

 This initiative was launched after being selected for the [EGG Incubator](https://www.theegg.gr/en/) program by EuroBank in Greece.
-The development team consisted of two members; I took on the role of lead developer, overseeing the design, frontend, and backend development.
-My colleague focused on the Natural Language Processing (NLP) components.
+The development team consisted of two members; I took on the role of lead developer, overseeing the UI/UX design, Architecture Design, Frontend, and Backend development.
+My colleague focused on the Natural Language Processing (NLP) components (LLM Agents).
 Although Citely.ai did not advance to the final stage of the incubation program, it provided a valuable opportunity for professional growth and collaboration with a talented team.

 Here is an overview of the platform, highlighting the implemented features and the technologies employed in its development.